Pokiri: Filming

 Pokiri was shot predominantly in and around Hyderabad, especially in the Annapurna Studios, the aluminium factory near Gachibowli, Gayathri Hills and the Golconda Fort in 100 working days, from November 2005 to April 2006.
 Most of the scenes were shot in a single take though it took time for Babu to adjust to Jagannadh's style of filmmaking.
 Chennai-based stylist Chaitanya Rao designed the costume styling for Babu and Ileana.
 By late February 2006, eighty percent of the film shoot had been completed with the film's climax and two songs remaining.
 This made it Babu's fastest shot Telugu film with him in the lead role.

 The song "Gala Gala" was shot in the province of Phuket in Thailand, and the city of Bangkok.
 Prior to the filming of the song "Jagadame", Shyam K. Naidu was busy on the set of Munna (2007) and was unable to shoot it so cinematographer K. V. Guhan, who had worked on Babu's Athadu (2005), was recruited instead.
 The film's climax sequences were shot in March 2006 at the defunct Binny Mills located in Chennai under the supervision of FEFSI Vijayan.
 He suggested that Jagannadh include a scene where Prakash Raj fails to hear anything for a while after he is hit by Babu during the climax sequence.

 Babu stated in an interview that he had to shoot the film's climax and two songs continuously for thirty-eight days, adding that he had to visit a hospital to be treated for shoulder pain.
 During the shooting of an underwater sequence, a few electrical lights were used.
 The electricians changed the lines, creating a short circuit which resulted in the death of one of the unit members.
 Babu had gotten out of the pool two seconds before the accident happened, which he termed a "miracle".

+Ileana D'Cruz's T-shirt which was printed with "I May Not Be Perfect But Parts of Me Are Pretty Awesome" had earlier been used in Puri Jagannadh's Hello Premistara (2007).